SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 > Note: To add entries to mutable data, such as poetry slams, visitors, and visits, in a productive setup, use APIs.
 For demo purposes in this reference application, the OData action *createTestData* is added to the Poetry Slams service which can be called with a button on the user interface.
 This is described further below.

-> Note: If you have previously used CSV files to create sample data, but later removed them, you will need to adjust the [undeploy.json](../../../tree/main-multi-tenant/db/undeploy.json) to remove the database artifacts that were deployed by the CSV files. ([Undeploying Artifacts](https://cap.cloud.sap/docs/guides/databases-hana#undeploying-artifacts)).
+> Note: If you have previously used CSV files to create sample data, but later removed them, you will need to adjust the [undeploy.json](../../../tree/main-multi-tenant/db/undeploy.json) to remove the database artifacts that were deployed by the CSV files.
+For more information, see [Undeploying Artifacts](https://cap.cloud.sap/docs/guides/databases-hana#undeploying-artifacts).

 ## Define Services